 Important Laws That Protect The Women’s Right in India

 India is a very beautiful nation with numerous cultures and traditions of which many consider women as their Goddess.
 In spite of this it can be seen how crimes against women are increasing day by day.
 The safety of women is at hazard.
 It is pathetic how every single day a crime in the form of molestation, assault or abuse are faced by women and some come to light many do not fearing their social, financial and economical status.
 Crimes against women not only happen outside with strangers but also inside their own homes by people they very well know.
 Very common crimes that occur against women these days are rape, sexual abuse at workplace and even at home, abduction, dowry death, domestic violence, child trafficking, child marriages etc. The constitution of India has given gender equality, freedom from discrimination yet these grave incidents take place every day which shakes the nation.
 Article 15 (3) of the constitution of India has laid down that the legislature can make any special laws for women and children.
 The apex government in our country has laid down various laws which protects women.
-It is mandatory that every woman must know their rights so that they do not suffer in the dark.
+It is mandatory that every woman, domestic or NRI Woman must know their rights so that they do not suffer in the dark.
 It is also necessary for them to have the best advocate by their side when they fight for their cause.
 Adv.
 Bindu Dubey is one of the finest domestic violence lawyer in Navi Mumbai.
 She will guide her client in a very calm and composed manner by assessing all the facts, issues and framing appropriate arguments to win the case.

 There are various laws which protect women and it is highly necessary for everyone to know these few as Acts with respect to the crimes that are increasing rapidly day by day.